one day the woman awoke

 she ran up beside her old beach hut

-and stroked its rough, salty walls the way you would rub an old horse,
+and stroked its rough, flaking walls the way you would rub an old horse,

 cooing and murmuring

 she set down her last biscuit for the dog,